-Chickens need to be wormed regularly to prevent a build up of worms in their digestive system that can cause health problems.
+Chickens need to be tested for worms regularly.
+If there is a build up of worms in their digestive system that can cause health problems.
 Keeping chickens in a fixed area as so many of us do, where they are grazing the same piece of ground continually is the worst case scenario as they will be contaminating the ground and picking up worm eggs as they are feeding.
 Infected hens shed thousands of eggs in their faeces onto the ground and so, the problem gets worse.

-I use Flubenvet every 6 months to worm my chickens.
+I use a product containing Flubendazole when necessary to worm my chickens.
 This is a proven chemical wormer that kill all common worms and their eggs in the chicken and is the only product licensed for use in chickens feed.
 In between these times, I use Verm-X which has approval for use in Organic systems – now this is a herbal product which works in a different way – you will need to feed this to your hens every month for it to work.
 The really great thing about Verm-X is that being herbal, it contains many ingredients that are good for your birds so it can improve their overall health.

 Please remember this should not replace the advice of a qualified veterinarian who can advise you about worming.

 Do you have any advice on worming?
 Please leave me a comment below.

 Hi am trying to worm my six chickens but they won’t eat the pellets as been brought up on mash.
 I have taken all other food away apart from the petrels but worry they are going to be hungry how else can I worm them ?

 You could crush the pellets so they look more like a mash?
 Keep them hungry and remove all other feed and treats whilst worming them.

 Hi, I have a selection of hens, standard reds, and some old english game birds.
 They have all intergrated well, i also had a cockrel but i unfortunately found him dead the other day, he was rather ‘hen pecked’!